SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 ------------------
 List
 ------------------
 Display entrys of another class (e.g. table).
+It is possible to use placeholders for attributes in this statement.

+Example:

     .. code-block:: xml
       :linenos: